maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 <object type="text/html" data="{{ site.baseurl }}/MapPlot2.html"  width="1200" height="900" style="border: none; padding: 0; width:100%; height:30vw"></object>

+We notice how the majority of attacks are roughly concentrated to the bordering region that is northern Burkina Faso and southern Mali as well as some in western Niger.
+The "Unknown" and "Muslim Extremist" attacks are especially concentrated to this area.
+We see for JNIM how some attacks follow along settlements by the Niger river in Mali, such as through the cities of Timbuktu and Gao.
+All but three of Boko Haram's attacks were in Niger, and the majority are very concentrated to the eastern border with Nigeria around Lake Chad as well as some more towards the border with Burkina Faso in the west.
+ISGS attacks are found almost exclusively along the southern border of Mali.

 ### What are the differences in terms of attack/target/weapon types between the groups?
 <html>